fabric8io/fabric8/docs/apiManagement.md

 ### Apiman on Fabric8

 Apiman is deployed on top of Fabric8.
-This means that both apiman and the gateway are Kubernetes Services, backed by one of more Pod instances.
+This means that both apiman and the gateway are deployed as a microservice.
+This means that each app is a Kubernetes Service backed by one of more Kubernetes Pod instances.
 In each namespace you can run an apiman service and a gateway.
 Persistence is provided by using elasticsearch as a NoSQL datastore.
-You can run more then one pod for both apiman and the gateway to increase performance of these apps.
+You can run more then one pod for both apiman and the gateway to increase performance of these apps if needed.

 ### Getting started